pomettini/Slides/slides/global-game-jam-2025-postmortem/global-game-jam-2025-postmortem.md

 - We had so many ideas
 - But then at some point I said:
-- _"What if we made all of them at the same time?"_ 😈
+- _"What if we made all of them at the same time?"_
+- Made a quick prototype with three vertical bars to test mechanics
+- At Friday night we started _cranking_ 💪

 ---